jorishr/notes-on-backend/pwa-basics.md

 importScripts('https://storage.googleapis.com/workbox-cdn/releases/3.0.0/workbox-sw.js');

-Update the workox-config.js: "swSrc": "src-sw.js"
+Update the workbox-config.js: "swSrc": "src-sw.js"

 Inject the customizations after modifying the src-sw.js:

 `workbox injectManifest`

 ### What to cache
-Now you can add the customizations, you have to specfiy what to cache exactly.
+Now you can add the customizations, you have to specify what to cache exactly.
 For exact syntax see Google Workbox documentation.

 You may need to refresh a couple of times to have things show up in the console.